dozy-programmer/Robot_Controller/README.md

 ## Purpose
 I wanted to use Arduino for a project and so I decided to make a simple robot that is controlled by an application.
-In addition, I wanted to use 3-D printing for this project and decided to use it constructing the base.
-I liked making this project because I was able to make the hardware and control it using software.
+In addition, I wanted to use 3-D printing for this project and decided to use it for constructing the base.
+I liked making this project because I was able to make the put together the hardware and control it using software.

 ## Tools
 * Android Studio